 As you prepare to enter another very important phase of your life, some of you may have plans to further your education by attending college, some may enter the military to serve your country, and others may decide to obtain jobs and possibly start families of your own.
 Whatever your individual decisions may be, you all have one thing in common that will link you together for the rest of your lives.
-You will be 1989 graduates of Brackett High many received by you concerning the radioactive waste dump that TexCor proposes to build at Spofford.
-The whole idea of DUMPING is primitive, indicating that our scientists can do nothing better than dump poisonous material wherever they are allowed to by unsuspecting
+You will be 1989 graduates of Brackett High School!

-School!
 By the combined efforts of your hard work and study and the